All Articles

 How the Windfall Elimination Provision can impact retirement benefits

-In the past, you may have heard that the Windfall Elimination Provision (WEP) could reduce your Social Security Retirement benefits if you work for an employer (e.g., most Texas public K-12 school districts) that does not withhold Social Security taxes from your salary.
+In the past, you may have heard that the Windfall Elimination Provision (WEP) could reduce your Social Security Retirement benefits if you work for an employer (e.g., public K-12 school districts) that does not withhold Social Security taxes from your salary.

 Or you may have read that, while the WEP could affect your benefits, you might still be eligible for Social Security Retirement benefits through contributions made via a dedicated payroll tax when you were employed elsewhere (i.e., outside of education).

-Those old, confusing rules are changing, however.
+Those old, confusing rules have changed, however.

 The takeaway

 Whether you’re moving into a new position, changing careers or heading into retirement, it’s likely you’ll have questions about the financial impact of your decision.
 Know that the RBFCU Retirement Program is here to help.
-Our financial advisors are familiar with the unique needs and challenges faced by Texas K-12 school employees.
-Schedule your initial no-cost, no-obligation consultation with the RBFCU Retirement Program today.
+Our financial advisors are familiar with the unique needs and challenges faced by K-12 school employees.
+Schedule your no-cost, no-obligation initial consultation with the RBFCU Retirement Program today.

-This article was last updated in March 2025.
+This article was last updated in May 2026.

 DISCLOSURES